 Bacelar’s latest album, Paracosmo, a first-time collaboration with Brazilian guitarist Cainã Cavalcante that was released in May 2021, is the first project to be fully realized at the Jasmin Music studio, and also marks the record label’s debut.
 Currently, he says, as several projects are being prepared for production at Jasmin Music, “Every single day we go deeper into the many features of the Duality.”

 Bacelar had previously worked on an SSL Duality desk at Rebel 11 Studios in Miami when he recorded his Sebastiana album there in 2017.
 “I worked with the Duality and also with the SSL 9000, which both have similar characteristics.
-The Duality is a low-maintenance console with a strong personality, a remarkable character and the sound of the 9000,” he says.
+The Duality is a low-maintenance console with a strong personality, a remarkable character and SuperAnalogueTM the sound of the 9000,” he says.

 The idea for Jasmin Music to support immersive audio formats dates back several years.
 “We started thinking about this studio four years ago when Dolby Atmos was very focused on movie theaters, but I already had the feeling that it had to serve the music field,” he says.
 “Designing and conceiving equipment and microphones to capture sound in an immersive way gives us a great advantage in post-production and mixing.”